ericzji/nginx-openshift-lab/docs/class1/module1/module1.rst

 Our NGINX Ingress Controller solution can run on multiple clouds and the documents below provide a clear order of operation for deploying an application with NGINX Ingress Controller.
 It is important to note that these steps assume you are using the Red Hat Demo System.

-By the end of this module, you will be able to configure and deploy an application using the NGINX Ingress Controller, with an expected completion time of 1 hour.
-Our lab guide is divided into four main sections, including:
+By the end of this module, you will be able to configure and deploy an application using the NGINX Ingress Controller.
 The Module is expected to take around **1 hour** to complete, and it consists of the following main steps:
-Expected time to complete: **1 hour**

 .. |image00| image:: images/image00.png
   :width: 75%